-Natalie and Curtis are thinking about borrowing an additional \$20,000 to buy more kitchen equipment.
+Natalie and Curtis are thinking about borrowing an additional \$20,000 on Nov 1, 2018 to buy more kitchen equipment.
 The loan would be repaid over a 4-year period.
 The terms of the loan provide for equal semi-annual payments of \$2,500 on May 1 and November 1 of each year, plus interest of 5% on the outstanding balance.